Before going to API Testing, let's first understand

 What is API Testing?

-API Testing is a software testing type that validates API (Application Programming Interface).
-It is very different from GUI Testing and mainly concentrates on the business logic layer of the software architecture.
-Instead of using standard user inputs(keyboard) and outputs, in API Testing, you use software to send calls to the API, get output, and note down the system's response.
+API TESTING is a software testing type that validates Application Programming Interfaces (APIs).
+The purpose of API Testing is to check the functionality, reliability, performance, and security of the programming interfaces.
+In API Testing, instead of using standard user inputs(keyboard) and outputs, you use software to send calls to the API, get output, and note down the system's response.
 API tests are very different from GUI Tests and won't concentrate on the look and feel of an application.
 It mainly concentrates on the business logic layer of the software architecture.

 API Testing requires an application that can be interacted via an API.
 In order to test an API, you will need to

 - Use Testing Tool to drive the API

 - Write your own code to test the API